LordHalyana/cuddly-spoon/README.md

 Runs every 60sec until you stop it.

-Edit whitelist and blacklist .json files to add files to blacklist and whitelist
+Edit whitelist and blacklist .json files in settings folder to add files to blacklist and whitelist